Ciardi History, Family Crest & Coats of Arms

 The surname Ciardi was first found in Sardinia (Italian: Sardegna, Sardinian: Sardigna), the second largest island in the Mediterranean Sea.
 The original inhabitants were Sicels.
 The Greeks colonized the island in 735 B.C. and Phoenician settlements began in 6th century.
 The Carthaginians arrived in 410, followed by the Romans.
 After the decline of Rome, the island was under the power of the Saracens.
 Then in 1057, Sicily was conquered by the Normans.
 The time of conquest is said to be Sicily's brightest hour, having made the Sicilians the leading Maritime power in the Mediterranean and King Roger of Sicily one of Europe's greatest kings.
 In those ancient times only persons of rank, the podesta, clergy, city officials, army officers, artists, landowners were entered into the records.
 To be recorded at this time, at the beginning of recorded history, was of itself a great distinction and indicative of noble ancestry.

-Important Dates for the Ciardi family
+Early History of the Ciardi family

 This web page shows only a small excerpt of our Ciardi research.
 Another 102 words (7 lines of text) covering the years 1368, 1449, 1585, 1639, and 1833 are included under the topic Early Ciardi History in all our PDF Extended History products and printed products wherever possible.